opa334/SafariPlus/README.md

 There are also some variables you can set when running make:

-`SIMJECT=1` to compile Safari Plus for the iOS simulator
+`SIMJECT=1` to compile Safari Plus for an iOS simulator

 `ROOTLESS=1` to compile Safari Plus for rootless jailbreaks